 Authorization may come from a court of competent jurisdiction in the form of a search warrant, if there is an alleged violation of the penal laws of this or any other state.
-The administration shall request such authorities to inform the president (or a designated representative) of the impending search so that a representative of the University, and when possible, a student government representative (such as the attorney general) may be present at the search to guard against violation of a student's rights.
+The administration shall request such authorities to inform the President (or a designated representative) of the impending search so that a representative of the University, and when possible, a student government representative (such as the attorney general) may be present at the search to guard against violation of a student's rights.

-If there is an alleged violation of University regulations (substantiated by information upon oath or affirmation), authorization may come from the Associate Dean of Student Life (or a designated representative) upon a finding that there is probable cause to believe that such regulations have been violated.
+If there is an alleged violation of University regulations (substantiated by information upon oath or affirmation), authorization may come from the Associate Dean of Educational and Student Affairs (or a designated representative) upon a finding that there is probable cause to believe that such regulations have been violated.
 Such authorization shall be in the form of a written note that includes the following:

-- The name of the student whose room is to be searched and his/her campus address - The specific violations of University regulations alleged - The specific object of the search
+- The name of the student whose room is to be searched and his/her campus address - The specific violations of University regulations alleged - The specific object of the search authorization for the search shall be furnished to the student.
+The student shall be compensated for any damage to personal property occurring as a result of any University search procedure.

-The Associate Dean of Student Life (or designated representative), along with a representative of the student association, may be present at the search.
+The Associate Dean of Educational and Student Affairs (or designated representative), along with a representative of the student government association, may be present at the search.
 Entry shall be preceded by verbal identification of the searchers and the purpose of the search.
-A copy of the written authorization for the search shall be furnished to the student.
-The student shall be compensated for any damage to personal property occurring as a result of any University search procedure.
+A copy of the written